alexblanche/basic_project/README.md

 # Casio Basic emulator

-This project contains an emulator of Casio Basic programs, written on a Casio fx-9750GII (Graph 35+) / fx-9860GII (Graph 75).
+This project contains an emulator of Casio Basic programs written on a Casio fx-9750GII (Graph 35+) / fx-9860GII (Graph 75).
 It aims at emulating the main functionalities of these systems.

 <!-- Early demo, on the games I coded in high school:
 [![](https://markdown-videos-api.jorgenkh.no/youtube/Be-btigfZnY)](https://youtu.be/Be-btigfZnY) -->